Dr Louis Netter

-I am a senior lecturer in the School of Art, Design and Performance at the University of Portsmouth and recently completed a PhD at the Royal College of Art.
-Along with teaching, I am also a practising illustrator, animator and printmaker.
+I am a senior lecturer in the School of Art, Design and Performance at the University of Portsmouth and completed a PhD at the Royal College of Art.
+Along with teaching and research, I am a practising illustrator, animator and printmaker.

 More recently, I’ve been working on three projects in Nairobi, Kenya.
 My function in those projects is to facilitate artworks that aim to communicate health messaging, sensitisation and awareness around plastic pollution to communities living in informal settlements, specifically the slum Mukuru.

 I facilitated a 32-page comic book with several different stories about coronavirus prevention and awareness as part of the ACT project in Mukuru.
 The project was called Action against Coronavirus Transmission and looked at different methods of delivering positive, preventative messages to the residents of the area – as well as mobile filming to make videos, murals, puppetry and a music video.

 The second project is called Tupumue.
 This is a lung health study focusing on 5–18-year-olds in two communities in Nairobi; an informal settlement (Mukuru) and a middle class suburb (Buruburu).
 I worked alongside Dr Cressida Bowyer and others to facilitate the making of murals, paintings with children, performances, puppet shows and music to communicate the aims of the project in the community.
 This was ultimately led by the ground ‘champions’ whose expertise made these artistic outputs highly successful.
 It’s all about participation and creating memorable experiences, and we were able to effectively sensitise the public of the aims of the project.